Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 However, if they are patterns you use often, your best bet is to trace them around 3/1.00 poster board, mark them with markers as to folds, pattern number, piece number, etc. Then, you can donate those patterns to a thrift shop and have pieces that are easier to see and work with.

 I make vests and sell them, and have found that these big pieces are much easier to work with.

 Shoe boxes of all sizes make great storage containers.
 If you like things to look nice they can be painted or covered with contact paper.
-I also use baskets and tins from garage sales and thrift stores.

 Since patterns are so big now it is impossible to repack them.
 Plastic bags and envelopes don't allow descriptions of the item.
 Please if anyone has figured out away to store them in an economical way space wise please let me know.